-The other day, I obtained a “Shichimi Togarashi (七味唐辛子)” that Kyoto boasts.
+The other day, I got a Shichimi Togarashi (七味唐辛子) that the historical city Kyoto boasts.

 Kyoto Shichimiya Honpo Shichimi Togarashi

 This time, I obtained a Shichimi Togarashi of Shichimiya Honpo from Kyoto.

 The product I purchased consists of a package of Shichimi Togarashi and a small can for the spice mix.

 So even after you use up the accompanying spice, you can reuse the container with a refill.